-Daniel Burson, Selectboard Member Jackson Evans, ECFiber Representative
+Megan O’Toole, Selectboard Chairperson Daniel Burson, Selectboard Member

 Present at Town Office:

 Ms. O’Toole called the meeting to order at 6:00pm.
-A roll call was done to confirm what Selectboard members, Committee Chairpersons and guests were in attendance via teleconferencing.
+Due to the ongoing COVID crisis in Orange County the Braintree Selectboard has transitioned back to an all call-in meeting format.
+A roll call was conducted to confirm what Selectboard Members, Committee Chairpersons and guests were in attendance via teleconferencing.

-On motion of Ms. O’Toole, seconded by Mr. McMeekin, the Board unanimously approved the minutes from the Regular Selectboard Meeting on July 21, 2020.
+On motion of Mr. McMeekin, seconded by Ms. O’Toole, the Board unanimously approved the minutes from the Regular Selectboard Meeting on November 5.

 - Old business